-Changes in financial accounting standards related to stock option expenses are expected to have a significant effect on our reported results.
+Changes in financial accounting standards related to share-based payments are expected to have a significant effect on our reported results.

-The FASB recently issued a revised standard that requires that we record compensation expense in the statement of operations for employee stock options using the fair value method.
-The adoption of the new standard is expected to have a significant effect on our reported earnings, although it will not affect our cash flows, and could adversely impact our ability to provide accurate guidance on our future reported financial results due to the variability of the factors used to establish the value of stock options.
-As a result, the adoption of the new standard in the fourth quarter of fiscal 2005 could negatively affect our stock price and our stock price volatility.
+The FASB recently issued a revised standard that requires that we record compensation expense in the statement of operations for share-based payments, such as employee stock options, using the fair value method.
+The adoption of the new standard is expected to have a significant effect on our reported earnings, although it will not affect our cash flows, and could adversely impact our ability to provide accurate guidance on our future reported financial results due to the variability of the factors used to estimate the values of share-based payments.
+As a result, the adoption of the new standard in the first quarter of fiscal 2006 could negatively affect our stock price and our stock price volatility.